Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 3. Enter a unique key for the workflow in the *Select a unique key for your new workflow* field.
 The key is required for API access and must be unique within the workflow version.

-4. Click the *Choose the data type of your start place* field and enter the **Modules.Actindo.POS.Models.JournalItem** data type or a keyword you are searching for.
+4. Click the *Choose the data type of your start place* field and enter the **Modules.Actindo.POS.Models.JournalItem** data type, or enter a keyword you are searching for.
+If you want to add this one-step workflow to an existing workflow, you can add it by calling the **Actindo.Extensions.Actindo.UCSSyncPos.Workflows.addWorkflow** API end point.<!--Muss man dafür Start subprocess core action einfügen?>

-    > [Info] The list of places is filtered for your keyword as you type.
-    If you want to add this one-step workflow to an existing workflow, you can add it by calling the **Actindo.Extensions.Actindo.UCSSyncPos.Workflows.addWorkflow** end point.

-5. Click the start place you want to add in the list of places.
+5. Select the start place in the search result list.

-6. Click the *Choose the data type of your end place* field and enter **Modules.Actindo.POS.Models.JournalItem** or a keyword you are searching for.
+6. Click the *Choose the data type of your end place* field and enter **Modules.Actindo.POS.Models.JournalItem** or a keyword you are searching for. <!-- ist das der richtige End place data type?-->

-    > [Info] The list of places is filtered for your keyword as you type.

-7. Click the end place you want to add in the list of places.
+7. Select the end place in the search result list.

 8. Click the [CREATE] button in the bottom right corner.
     The new workflow has been created.
 The *New workflow* window is closed.
 The workflow editor with the defined start and end places is displayed.